MerchV/CSVReader/README.md

 Calling `.next` with a number greater than the number of lines in the CSV won't throw an exception.

 To get all lines, call `.all`.

+To check if there are remaning lines to be read use `.hasNext`.